iPhone 14 emergency SOS via satellite - what is it and how does it work

 When you choose to send a message via satellite, you will see that you can report five types of emergencies:

 Your iPhone will then walk you through the process of connecting to a satellite.
-It will display messages like "Turn right" or "Turn left" until it establishes a successful connection.
+It will show you messages like "Turn right" or "Turn left" until it connects.

-Keep in mind that for a stable and successful connection, you will need a clear view of the sky and the horizon, so you may need to move a little until you find such a spot.
+Just remember, you'll need a good view of the sky and horizon to get a strong connection.
+So you might need to move around a bit until you find a good spot.
 Also, you can't connect to a satellite if you are indoors, and Apple warns that tall buildings, mountains, dense vegetation, or other objects may also block the connection.

 When you find the perfect spot, a graphical prompt and animation will guide you to point your iPhone 14 to a satellite.
 And when it establishes a stable connection, your phone will contact the emergency services provider or an Apple emergency relay center located in the US or Canada, which will then contact an emergency services provider on your behalf.
 There is even an option to notify or not notify your emergency contacts about your condition.